Frank-Blom/recipe.rest.service/README.md

 ./mvnw spring-boot:run
 ```

-You can try out the out with the help of swagger here: http://localhost:8080/swagger-ui.html
+You can try out the app with the help of swagger here: http://localhost:8080/swagger-ui.html

 ## Database configuration